-A feuille de soins is a reimbursement form for medical expenses.
+A feuille de soins is a reimbursement form to claim back medical expenses.
 Most of the time, the feuille de soins is submitted electronically on your behalf via your carte vitale.
 However, in some cases, you will pay all medical fees upfront at your appointment and in order to get a reimbursement, you will need to manually submit a request.
 This will be the expectation if you do not yet have a carte vitale or if you forgot to bring it to your medical appointment.
 As another example, some doctors do not have a carte vitale reading machine or occasionally those machines malfunction.

 Obviously, you can only get reimbursed for medical expenses if you have French health insurance.
 Even if you don’t have your permanent social security number yet, you can still submit these forms as long as you have a numéro provisoire (temporary number).
 If you do not have any number at all, hold onto your feuilles de soin.
 You may be able to ask for reimbursements retroactively if your application is being processed.